koajs/koa-body/README.md

 - `keepExtensions` **{Boolean}** Files written to `uploadDir` will include the extensions of the original files, default `false`
 - `hashAlgorithm` **{String}** If you want checksums calculated for incoming files, set this to either `'sha1'` or `'md5'`, default `false`
 - `multiples` **{Boolean}** Multiple file uploads or no, default `true`
 - `onFileBegin` **{Function}** Special callback on file begin.
 The function is executed directly by formidable.
 It can be used to rename files before saving them to disk.
-[See the docs](https://github.com/felixge/node-formidable#filebegin)
+[See the docs](https://github.com/node-formidable/formidable#filebegin)
+- `onPart` **{Function}** Overrides the default onPart of formidable.
+The function can be used to filter out parts based on their mimetype.
+For more use cases.
+[See the docs](https://github.com/node-formidable/formidable#formonpart)

 ## Changelog